wtfleming/wtfleming.github.io/_posts/2014-12-06-clojure-docker-coreos.markdown

 clojure-http@2.service  c3ddc4fd.../172.17.8.101        failed  failed
 ```

-We can could either restart them, or remove them like this
+We could restart them, but instead we will remove them like this:

 ```
 $ fleetctl destroy clojure-http@1.service